 2. Donkey Kong Country: Tropical Freeze

-Honestly, this game and the ever elusive “Zelda Wii U” were the reasons I wanted to buy a Wii U console!
+Honestly, this game and the ever elusive “Zelda Wii U” were the reasons I wanted to buy a Wii U console.
 As you already well know, I enjoyed Donkey Kong Country Returns, but felt a few elements were lacking.
 The trailers for this game looked like an improvement across the board, and lo and behold, it was!
+Once I popped the disc in I was enamored and couldn’t stop playing.

 Tropical Freeze is absolutely delightful from start to finish.
 It bests its predecessor in every possible way, in my opinion.
 David Wise returns for amazing soundtrack that is only topped by DKC 2.
 The levels are ludicrously clever, each introducing a fun concept or mechanic, the ending before they outstay their welcome.
 I mean, just try to play through levels like “Grassland Groove” and not be utterly delighted!
 Dixie and Cranky as playable character is a fun choice than brings more diversity to the gameplay too.
 And the graphics are beautiful.
 My preferred way to play the game is now on my Switch, but I’ll always have a soft spot for the Wii U!